AbFarid/prog.ua/index.md

 ## Lesson 1

 ### [Classwork](./Lesson_1/Classwork/index.html)
-Quadratic equations, to demonstrate superscript tag.
-The content is also included in one of the pages in Homework below
+Quadratic equations that demonstrate superscript tag.
+The content is also included in one of the pages in Homework below.

 ### [★ Homework](./Lesson_1/Homework/index.html)
 Several meme-y pages with ironic fake ads that were relevant at the time.